Find the answers to some commonly asked questions below.

 DI (Directory of Illustration) Award: The DI Award winner will receive a single page marketing package in the Directory of Illustration, valued at $2,695 US Dollars.
 The program includes a 100-image professional portfolio on directoryofillustration.com plus a one-on-one consultation with a professional Directory of Illustration marketing consultant on how to best present your work to the American market.
 The winner will also be presented with a WIA certificate and profile feature on the AOI website.

 WIA Innovation Award: One shortlisted project will be selected for a new WIA Innovation Award, to be awarded for a project displaying considerable innovation and experimentation with the artform.
 It will be judged by at least two jury members.
 The winner will be presented with a WIA certificate and profile feature on the AOI website.

 - Call for Entries open from December 2019 until 18 February 2020 (end of calendar day wherever you are)

 - Showcase, awards evening, and events programme: 21 Oct – 1 Nov 2020 showcase and celebration, London

 Please note, the terms and conditions are correct at the time of publishing, but may be updated during the course of the competition.

-You can contact the AOI Awards team via [email protected] – we usually reply back within 1 or 2 working days.
+You can contact the AOI Awards team via [email protected] – we usually reply back within two – three working days.